-One Room Challenge Week 5: Wall Art on a Budget
+One Room Challenge Week 5: Easy Tips for a Gallery Wall

 Still no painting supplies over here, so we're moving onto the exciting things I CAN show you, like all of the budget friendly art I collected for this makeover!